gordonwatts/ServiceX_tests/README.md

 1. Make sure to `pip install -r requirements.txt`
 1. Just use the `pytest` command to run the tests.
 This will setup a ServiceX cluster in your current kubernetes cluster, and run tests against it.
 It will leave the cluster running when the tests are done.

+## Caveats

+1. The tests that use the default public file are slow - they take 6 minutes, and there is no caching.
+And that is at the end of a fast home connection.
+1. There is currently a bug in the x509 cert which means that you can't run the server standalone - so a file with credentials (even though never used) has to be provided.
+The test scripts default its location to one directory up from this package, called `servicex-desktop-local.yaml`.
+See the `ServiceX` repo for a description of what is needed in it.